keithatxxdotnetwork/all-docs/docs/chain/governance.md

 Council, and the Council elects the Technical Committee.
 Thus, the coin Holders are the root of all authority within the xx Network.

-coin Holders use their coins to nominate nodes, pass referenda, and elect the Council.
+Coin Holders use their coins to nominate nodes, pass referenda, and elect the Council.

 `Boxed values` are configurable and subject to change before release or by governance.